AleandroPresta/design-patterns/Adapter/README.md

     - [Client Code](#client-code)

 ## Components
+The objective is to make the Adaptee of the Target interface using an Adapter.
 ### Target Interface
  Defines the interface expected by the client.
 It represents the set of operations that the client code can use.
 ### Adaptee